maxwellkonnaris/biowzrd/README.md

 5. run python obtainrawfastqdownloadlinks.py
    - this will give you the accession downloadlink in a tab separated txt file format.
 7. run python download_fastq.py
+   - you wont be able to successfully download the raw fastq files unless you have access. some are publicly available, but most are not and require a aws key which can be added to aws configure.
    - this will download the raw fastq files from the links scraped with obtainrawfastqdownloadlinks.py

 If you wanted to obtain the full SRA metadata with only runinfo for 16s amplicon sequences from Illumina sequencers: